Howard Francis Bone DSO, DSC, RN

 HMS Tigris (Cdr.
 H.F.
 Bone, DSO, DSC, RN) torpedoed and sank the Norwegian passenger ship Richard With (905 BRT, built 1909) off the Rolvsoy Fjord about 11 nautical miles north-east of Hammerfest, Norway in position 70°50'N, 23°57'E.

-Of the crew of 26 and 71 passengers only thirteen survived.
+From the crew of 26 and 71 passengers there only 13 survivors.

 1115C/13 - Sighted a Southbound ship of about 2000 tons near Breisund.
 Started attack.